-The 2017 court case is mentioned towards the end of this article under the sub-heading "Another sentencing in 2017".
+The March 2017 sentencing is mentioned towards the end of this article under the sub-heading "Another sentencing in 2017".

 This Broken Rites article begins by giving some background about Brother Best's life of crime — and the church's cover-up.

 Broken Rites has been researching Brother Robert Charles Best since his victims began contacting the newly-established Broken Rites group in 1993.
 Broken Rites advised these victims to have a chat with detectives from the Victoria Police child-abuse investigation units (instead of merely telling the offending organisation, the Catholic Church, as some victims had been doing).
 The police (unlike the church) immediately began acting on behalf of these Broken Rites victims, and Brother Best was charged in court in 1996.
 As more of his victims gradually contacted Broken Rites and/or the detectives, Best made many more court appearances over the next 20 years, with several jail sentences.

 A Broken Rites researcher has been present in court during Best's various court appearances since 1996.

 Broken Rites was present in court in 1996, when it was stated that Robert Charles Best was born on 1 January 1941.
 He was educated in Catholic schools at Warrnambool (western Victoria) and Bundoora (Melbourne) to Year 12, although he had difficulties with Year 12, the court was told.
 That is, Bob Best was himself a product of the Christian Brothers.